 - There are no impacts at this time.

-- Closures are for safety reasons.
-During the thinning operation, heavy machinery will be cutting trees and moving logs throughout the site.
+- During the thinning operation, heavy machinery will be felling trees and moving logs throughout the site.

-Approximately 62 hectares of conifer plantation are being thinned.
+Approximately 26 hectares of conifer plantation will be thinned in total.
 Trees have been marked for removal using orange tree marking paint.
 A contractor will be cutting trees that were marked for removal using large forestry equipment.
 They will remove the portions of the trees that can be used for timber products.
 Smaller logs and branches will be left on the forest floor to provide cover for wildlife and replenish the soil as they decay.

 Visit our plantation restoration page to learn more.